crweiner/hacktoberfest-swag-list/README.md

 #### **CircleCI** (T-shirt,stickers and Magic Pin)

-- **Requirements**: 1-3 PRs for stickers,4 PRs for a T-Shirt and All the items with the pin if you develop a new Orb from scratch
+- **Requirements**:
+ - 1-3 PRs: stickers
+ - 4 PRs: T-Shirt
+ - Develop a new Orb from scratch: All of the items, plus a magic pin
 - **Swag**: T-shirt, stickers
 - **How to sign up**: Make the contrbutions accordingly and then use [this](https://circleci-community.typeform.com/to/mErGL0nv) form to submit your PRs
 - **Notes**: Join the #Orbtoberfest discussion on our [community forum](https://discuss.circleci.com/t/official-hacktoberfest-and-orbtoberfest-thread/37510) for ideas, FAQs, and to ask any questions.
 Also check out the official website (here)[https://hacktoberfest.circleci.com/]